molivajimenez22/PyBer_Analysis/README.md

 ## Summary

    1. PyBer is performing well in the Urban city type.
 There are plenty of drivers and given the lower fares, I assume the rides are short distances.
    2. My recommendation is that PyBer invest in improving affortability in the rural city type.
-Given the fares, I imagine the rides are longer so how can the compnay improve affortability with longer rides?
+Given the fares, I imagine the rides are longer and the company can benefit from finding was to make the longer rides more affortable and that can increase usage.